 The reason for my first random visit to this paradise in 2015 was to get my Yoga Teacher Certificate at Samma Karuna, one of the many yoga schools scattered around the island that I found thanks to Google.
 Before that, all I knew about the island was the infamous Fullmoon Parties but that was far from my plans.

-When I did the internet research on my couch in Brooklyn, I was looking for peaceful beaches and yoga, or even better yoga on the beach and I hit the jackpot without knowing.
+When I did an internet search on my couch in Brooklyn, I was looking for peaceful beaches and yoga, or even better yoga on the beach and I hit the jackpot without knowing.
 At this point I don’t believe in coincidences anymore and I know I was led by the universe to Koh Phangan to open the next chapter in my life.

 Since the yoga school was located in Srithanu, on the West coast of the island that is the area where all the spiritual schools are situated, I fell right in the middle of the conscious/alternative community without searching much.

-What’s great about this little beach town is that the expats from all over the world who made Thailand their home share their skills and talent.
-I have learnt so much from the community as well as discerning as it sometimes becomes like a spiritual supermarket (inevitably).
+What’s great about this little beach town is that expats from all over the world who made Thailand their home share their skills and talent.
+I have learnt so much from the community as well as discerning since it sometimes becomes like a spiritual supermarket (inevitably).
 It’s good to judge what is best for you and what’s not since you can cause more harm than healing if you are in the hands of an inexperienced “teacher”.
-Luckily my travels and spiritual growth in the last few years have given me a solid perspective to make good decisions.
+Luckily my travels and spiritual growth in the last few years gave me a solid perspective to allow me to make good decisions.

 To get informed about the current events on the island, you can check out the message boards in cafes and Koh Phangan Conscious Events facebook group.